Family Ancestry of Famous Names Today

 But luck can also be cruel and can go the other way.
 Silicon Valley has backed many shaky start-ups in its time.
 But Elizabeth Holmes got exposed as a fraud and ended up in jail.
 In Britain Liz Truss lasted for just 44 days as Prime Minister before being booted out of office.

 But the two that stand out, family support and dealing with adversity, give two alternate routes to fame.
-The first is that you make it with the loving support of your family and friends.
+The first is that you make it with the loving support of your family and friends and your family provide you with the best education.
 The second is the opposite.
 No loving support is available.
 Instead, adversity has provoked a very strong determination and ambition to succeed.